qayyumayaan/webgpu/README.md

 # Conway's Game of Life in WebGPU

 The provided code is an HTML document that demonstrates a simulation of Conway's Game of Life using WebGPU.
 It renders the simulation on a canvas element and updates the state of the cells at regular intervals.
+Check it out at https://qayyumayaan.github.io/webgpu/.

 I wanted to learn how to use WebGPU, so I followed the guide at https://codelabs.developers.google.com/your-first-webgpu-app.